Useful Facts and Figures

 Rail freight is breaking out of its traditional markets into consumer business

-More than £1.5 billion private investment in locomotives, wagons, facilities and systems has taken place since 1995.
+The industry has invested more than £2 billion private investment in locomotives, wagons, facilities and systems since 1995.

 Latest UK research using Government Statistics shows that HGVs are paying less than a third of the costs they impose on society in terms of crashes, congestion, road damage and pollution as HGVs receive a subsidy of around £6.5 billion per annum.
 See full details